 A reverence for light phenomena characterizes Kana Tanaka’s body of work.
 She seeks to inspire curiosity and exploration through glass and light.
 As an Arts & Crafts major at the National Aichi University of Education in Japan, she became captivated by the qualities of molten glass, leading her to specialize in glassblowing.
 She continued to study glass as a medium for emphasizing experiences of light during her advanced studies for an MFA degree at Rhode Island School of Design in USA.
 Since her graduate work, her style has shifted from making small objects to creating site-specific installation works involving the viewer in rich, multi-dimensional experiences.

 Tanaka creates situations that surround the audience and affect their senses directly and broadly.
 By means of exaggeration, amplification, distortion and division, she seeks to generate new perceptions.
 Viewers become part of the work as they interact with it and observe light.
 Glass is the net she uses for sharing the experiences of light with others.

 A recipient of artist grants from Pollock Krasner foundation and POLA art foundation of Tokyo, Tanaka has exhibited her installations since 2002 at galleries and theaters in the San Francisco Bay Area, as well as in Japan.
 Since 2004, her work includes creating public art experiences.

 Born and raised in Aichi, Japan, now based in San Francisco Bay Area, she continues to expand her career in art with glass and light.
-In recent years, she completed large-scale permanent public art installations in Fairfield, Lafayette, and Alameda, California, as well as in Scottsdale, Arizona, New Britain, Connecticut and Spokane Washington.
+In recent years, she completed large-scale permanent public art installations in Hayward, Fairfield, Lafayette, and Alameda, California, as well as in Scottsdale AZ, New Britain CT, Spokane WA and Salt Lake City UT.

 Artist Profile Video: